Françoise Sagan: Career

-The pseudonym "Sagan" was taken from a character (Princesse de Sagan) in Marcel Proust's À la recherche du temps perdu (In Search of Lost Time).
+During a literary career lasting until 1998, Sagan produced dozens of works, many of which have been filmed.
+She took the pseudonym "Sagan" from a character (Princesse de Sagan) in Marcel Proust's À la recherche du temps perdu (In Search of Lost Time).
 Sagan's first novel, Bonjour Tristesse (Hello Sadness), was published in 1954, when she was 18 years old.
 It was an immediate international success.
 The novel concerns the life of a pleasure-driven 17-year-old named Cécile and her relationship with her boyfriend and her widowed playboy father.